 Personal Friendships with Each Resident

 “Taking the versatile worker approach has wrapped all that up into one,” Bryan said.
-“How that has benefited our residents the most is they are very familiar with every aspect of the resident – everything from what they like to eat, how they like their suite cleaned, and the everyday schedule of that resident.”
+This model benefits residents by allowing team members to truly learn residents’ habits and preferences—enabling more personalized care.
+Bryan added, “versatile workers try to learn as much as possible—from what the residents like to eat, to how they like their suite cleaned, and the everyday schedule of each resident.”

 “Before, when we had several different people, they were seeing more faces, which could confuse residents,” he said.
 “But now, they treat each other more like family.
 Our residents have deeper relationships with our versatile workers, and our versatile workers have deeper relationships with our residents.”